edo0xff/FormHunter/README.md

      Displays usage information and exits.

-   small C++ command line tool for HTTP interception
+   Small C++ command line tool for HTTP POST interception
 ```

 ## Known Limitations

-1. This program **does not support** `HTTPs` packets capture although its support should be easy to implement.
+1. This program **does not support** `HTTPs` packets capture although its support should be easy to implement (perfoming an SSLStrip attack).
 2. If you are on a Windows platform, it is recommended to generate CMake files using Visual Studio rather than other generators.
 3. For most of users, this program should be running as privileged user (`root` for friends).